 Protection from discrimination is contained in various pieces of legislation:

-- The Labour Code was amended in 1999 to include Article 373-A, which prohibits job ads with reference to gender, age, "colour" (not "race"), family status (encompassing marital status and maternity).
+- The Labour Code was amended in 1999 to include Article 373-A, which prohibits job ads with reference to gender, age, colour (not "race"), family status (encompassing marital status and maternity).
 It also prohibits the refusal of job, promotion or termination based on those same aspects plus pregnancy.
-Such prohibitions will not apply if the job is obviously unsuitable for such a characteristic.
+Such prohibitions however, will not apply if the job is obviously unsuitable for such a characteristic.

 - Law 5,473 (1968) prohibits discrimination in the recruiting programmes.
 It was not revoked but it became obsolete as more specific laws came about.